DanielYamChen/NHL_DBMS_Dashboard/README.md

 2. Run `backend_functions.py` to build and run the DBMS
 3. Run `index.py` to run the UI program, and open a web browser with the assigned URL to use the UI

+P.S.
+Running was tested on Windows.

 ## Demo Video
 [demo video](https://youtu.be/N0RCmNfdC8A)

+## Disclaimer
+These codes should not be copied/misused for other student assignments or final project.